 Wash your hair less.
 We all have varying degrees of normal, oily, or dry hair, and you may not need to wash your hair as often as you think.
-The more frequently the hair is washed, the more oil gets produced, requiring it be washed more often.
+The more frequently the hair is washed, the more oil gets produced, requiring it to be washed more often.
 It’s a cycle!
-For many people, washing the hair 2–3 times per week is plenty.
+For many people, washing their hair 2–3 times per week is plenty.

 Massage your scalp.
 While washing your hair, massage your scalp in an invigorating way.
 This can stimulate circulation to the hair follicles and encourage hair growth.
 You can use the tips of your fingers or a rubber scalp stimulator.

 - Avoid chemicals in your hair products.
 Just like anything that we apply to our skin, these chemicals get directly absorbed through the scalp and enter the bloodstream.
 Choose natural products or make your own!

 Apply oil to your hair and scalp at least once per week.
 Massaging the hair and scalp with herbal oils is an Ayurvedic practice that has been used for centuries to maintain thick, healthy hair.
 This practice provides deep conditioning and nourishment, while also calming the mind and encouraging restful sleep.

 Healthy Hair Oil is a wonderful choice to nourish and rejuvenate the hair.
 It contains amla (amalaki), brahmi/gotu kola, and bhringaraj—three powerful herbs to promote strong, healthy hair.
 If you leave the oil in your hair overnight, place a towel over your pillow to protect your linens.

 Braid long hair before bed.
 If you have long hair, tying it into a loose braid at night will prevent it from getting tangled or damaged while you sleep.